penghiang/50.037-Blockchain/readme.md

 #### Network
 * SPVClients can check their balance with miners
 * SPVClients are able to check if their transactions are in the blockchain

+---
+Differences from BitCoin are mainly covered in the Unimplemented section.

+Also, BitCoin uses UTXO transaction model.